-In general, for most adults, the target and maximum heart rates are as follows:
+In general, for most adults, their target and maximum heart rates are as follows:

 A person’s heart rate increase during exercise depends on many factors, including how intense the workout is and how fit they are.

-A very sedentary person might find that their heart rate increases when walking from one room to another.
+A very sedentary person’s heart rate may increase when walking from one room to another.

 People who exercise regularly may need very intense workouts to get their heart rate up.

-After waking, a person’s heart rate will begin increasing toward their usual resting heart rate.
+After waking, a person’s heart rate will start increasing toward their usual resting heart rate.

 Children, especially young children, tend to have higher heart rates than adults.

-Like adults, factors such as anxiety, fever, and heat may influence their heart rate.
+As with adults, anxiety, fever, and heat may influence their heart rate.

-This table shows the ideal heart rate ranges for children during wakefulness and sleep:
+This table shows the ideal heart rate ranges for children while being awake and sleeping:

 Many different factors can influence a person’s heart rate.

-In most cases, having a very high or very low heart rate is only dangerous when there is not an obvious explanation.
+In most cases, having a very high or very low heart rate is only dangerous when there is no obvious explanation.

 High heart rate

-- Anxiety: People who are experiencing intense anxiety may have heart rates higher than 100 bpm, especially during a panic attack.
+- Anxiety: People experiencing intense anxiety may have heart rates higher than 100 bpm, especially during a panic attack.

-- Pain: Pain can cause the heart rate to climb much higher.
+- Pain: Pain can cause the heart rate to increase.

-- Pregnancy: A person’s heart rate increases if they are pregnant.
-Normal activities also require more cardiovascular effort, so a person may find that relatively easy activities such as climbing stairs or taking short walks can cause the heart rate to climb much higher than usual.
+- Pregnancy: A person’s heart rate increases during pregnancy.
+Everyday activities also require more cardiovascular effort, so relatively easy activities — such as climbing stairs or taking short walks — can raise the heart rate more than usual.
 Pregnancy may also cause heart palpitations or an irregular heart rate.

-- Fever: A fever can sometimes cause a higher heart rate.
-A person may also have a higher heart rate in intense heat.
+- Fever: A fever or exposure to intense heat can sometimes cause a higher heart rate.

-- Medications: Some medications, such as serotonin or attention deficit hyperactivity disorder drugs, may also change the heart rate.
-Call a doctor if the heart rate suddenly changes after taking a new medication.
+- Medications: Some medications, such as serotonin reuptake inhibitors or drugs for attention deficit hyperactivity disorder (ADHD), may affect heart rate.

-It is important to keep in mind that panicking about having a high heart rate may cause it to become even higher.
-Taking a few deep breaths and trying calming exercises may help a person assess whether or not their heart rate really is dangerous.
+Worrying about having a high heart rate may cause it to rise further.
+Taking some deep breaths and trying calming exercises can help a person assess whether they need to be concerned about their heart rate.

-If there is an obvious cause of a heart rate change, such as pain or a fever, try addressing that first to see if the heart rate returns to normal.
+If there is an obvious cause of a heart rate change, such as pain or a fever, a person can try addressing that first to see if the rate returns to its usual level.